Labrador Iron Mines

 Geology

-The Redmond deposits are developed along a northwest trending syncline that extends south to the Redmond 1 deposit and north to the Wishart mine.
+The Redmond deposits are developed along a northwest trending syncline that extends south to the Redmond 1 deposit and north to the Wishart mine (both previously mined by IOC).